ACoT-VLA: Action Chain-of-Thought for Vision-Language-Action Models: More Experimental Results

 \section{More Experimental Results}

 In this section, we provide additional quantitative experiments to substantiate the effectiveness of our proposed approach and to empirically uncover several insightful phenomena.
-Specifically, the experimental analyses comprise three parts: (1) ablation study conducted on the LIBERO-Plus benchmark in Table~\ref{tab:module_abla_libero_plus}, (2) an investigation of how the parameter sizes of the Action Head and Explicit Action Reasoner (EAR), as well as the number of denoising steps, influence policy performance in Table~\ref{tab:ear_param_denoise}, and (3) a comparative study examining the relationship among inference latency, model size, and performance in Table~\ref{tab:efficiency}.
+Specifically, the experimental analyses comprise four parts: (1) ablation study conducted on the LIBERO-Plus benchmark in Table~\ref{tab:module_abla_libero_plus}, (2) an investigation of how the parameter sizes of the Action Head and Explicit Action Reasoner (EAR), as well as the number of denoising steps, influence policy performance in Table~\ref{tab:ear_param_denoise}, (3) evaluation of proposed approach's sim2real capability based on Genie-Sim 3.0~\cite{yin2026genie} in Table~\ref{tab:sim2real}, and (4) a comparative study examining the relationship among inference latency, model size, and performance in Table~\ref{tab:efficiency}.
 Note that we adopt $\pi_{0.5}$~\cite{intelligence2025pi_} as the baseline method, denoted as ``Baseline''.

 \textbf{Module Ablation.} As shown in Table~\ref{tab:module_abla_libero_plus}, incorporating the proposed reasoning modules consistently improves policy performance on the LIBERO-Plus benchmark.
 Adding the EAR module, \ie, experiment ``\#1'', yields a clear gain over the baseline, increasing the average success rate from $75.7\%$ to $83.7\%$.
 This improvement can be attributed to EAR's ability to generate an explicit reference action trajectory, which significantly reduces the ambiguity in mapping complex visual or linguistic observations to low-level actions, such as camera shifts and background changes.
 Meanwhile, incorporating only the IAR (``\#2'') also improves the performance from $75.7\%$ to $80.4\%$, indicating that decoding the latent action-related semantics within the vision–language backbone provides useful behavioral priors.
 Finally, combining EAR and IAR (``\#3'') achieves the highest success rate of $84.1\%$, demonstrating their complementary effects, \ie, EAR provides explicit motion guidance, while IAR supplies dense representation-level priors.